 students understand the definitions of discrimination, harassment, sexual misconduct, rape

 prevention and student conduct processes; publicize reporting mechanisms and campus support resources; and to develop peer

 education programs and awareness campaigns.

-The purpose of this sub-committee is to research and augment campus support services for students.
+The purpose of this sub-committee is to research and augment campus support services for students, including advocacy and training.